Cecil Rhodes: Politics in South Africa

-In 1880, Rhodes prepared to enter public life at the Cape.
+In 1880, Rhodes decided to enter public life at the Cape.
 With the earlier incorporation of Griqualand West into the Cape Colony under the Molteno Ministry in 1877, the area had obtained six seats in the Cape House of Assembly.
 Rhodes chose the rural and predominately Boer constituency of Barkly West, which would remain loyal to Rhodes until his death.

 When Rhodes became a member of the Cape Parliament, the chief goal of the assembly was to help decide the future of Basutoland.
-The ministry of Sir Gordon Sprigg was trying to restore order after the 1880 rebellion known as the Gun War.
-The Sprigg ministry had precipitated the revolt by applying its policy of disarming all native Africans to those of the Basotho nation, who resisted.
+The ministry of Sir Gordon Sprigg was trying to restore order after the Gun War, an 1880 rebellion.
+The Sprigg ministry had precipitated the revolt by applying its policy of disarming all native Africans to the Basotho nation, who resisted.

 In 1890, Rhodes became Prime Minister of the Cape Colony.
 He introduced various Acts of Parliament to push black people from their lands and make way for industrial development.
 Rhodes's view was that black people needed to be driven off their land to "stimulate them to labour" and to change their habits.
 "It must be brought home to them", Rhodes said, "that in future nine-tenths of them will have to spend their lives in manual labour, and the sooner that is brought home to them the better."